breezykeyz/quest-submissions/README.md

 Chapter 1 Day 2 Quests

+1. The 5 Cadence Programming Language Pillars are :
+i.
+Safety & Security
+ii.
+Clarity
+iii.
+Approachability
+iv.
+Developer Experience
+v.
+Resource Oriented Programming

- In my opinion the 5 Pillars are useful because:
+2. In my opinion the 5 Pillars are useful because:
 i. the system has to be fail proof, you should be able to have rest of mind knowing that your coins cannot be stolen by a hacker. ii.
 The codes should be very clear to a new developer that didn't write the codes for the DApp to enhance its mainteinability. iii.
 The codes should be approachable to a developer that has knowledge of other programming languages to facilitate a swift transition.